Last Updated on July 5, 2023

-China violates this definition in a few ways: One, the Chinese government requires foreign firms to form ventures with local partners in China, which can result in the transfer of technology and product manufacturing designs.
-Two, the Chinese government actively encourages businesses to carry out their R&D activities only inside China.
+There are a few ways in which China violates this definition: First, the Chinese government requires foreign firms to form joint ventures with local partners in China, which can result in the transfer of technology and product manufacturing designs.
+Additionally, the Chinese government actively encourages businesses to conduct their R&D activities only within the country.

-It’s a catch-22: If companies do not agree to these terms, the Chinese government then restricts them from manufacturing in their company.
-If they DO agree to the terms, the companies are then effectively giving over their trade secrets to the Chinese firms and in turn, the Chinese government.
+There is a catch-22: if companies do not agree to these terms, the Chinese government then restricts their ability to manufacture in their companies.
+In the event that they do agree to the terms, then the companies are effectively handing over their trade secrets to the Chinese companies and, in turn, the Chinese government.

 There seems to be plenty of evidence that they are: According to the Chicago Tribune, there are have been several high profile cases involving large American companies in just the last 5 years alone: